How a Nonprofit Job Is Different from a For-Profit Job

 People working in for-profit are accustomed to one audience -- the potential purchasers and users of the products or services provided.
 But in nonprofit, there are multiple audiences with unusual relationships with the organization.

 Donors, for instance, are not customers in the usual sense.
-Volunteers often do the work of paid staff but enjoy a very different relationship with the nonprofit.
+Volunteers often do the work similar to paid staff but enjoy a very different relationship with the nonprofit.
 The people who consume your service or product may not act like the consumers of a product.

 Wearing multiple hats